Glastonbury 2023: All the best fashion at the biggest UK festival of the year

 Get live updates on Glastonbury 2023 here.

-It is also an event known for attracting some of the most edgy and chic sartorial looks that informed festival fashion all around the world.
+The event is also known for attracting some of the most edgy and chic sartorial looks that informed festival fashion all around the world.
 Famously, celebrities including Kate Moss, Alexa Chung and Sienna Miller have sparked trends while attending the major event.

 Although festival fashion has changed drastically over the years, this year’s Glastonbury can still expect to see some head-turning outfits, as revellers trot out their hardiest gear amid the sun and rain forecasts for the next few days.